limistah/aleemisiaka.com/content/posts/byte-operators.md

 This seems pretty basic until you understand it is **_not_**.

-## What the heck is byte masking?
+## What the heck is byte switching?

-**Byte masking is a process of flipping the smallest unit of computing value called bits.**
+**Byte switching is a process of flipping the smallest unit of computing value called bits.**

 ### Some CS Background